 - 8. 4.1 The Director may set more than one task to be performed on one flight.
 The tasks will be scored separately, with a winning score of 1000 points (or best positional score per 14.6.2) before penalties for each task.
 The combination of tasks should aim at the possibility of winning each task independently. - 8.
 4.2 Unless otherwise specified, tasks in a multiple task flight shall be flown in the order indicated in the Task Data, penalty up to 1000 task points in each task. - 8.
 4.3 When markers are used, dropping the marker(s) of a task inside the set MMA indicates the completion of that task and the start of the following task, if applicable.
 Ground contact penalties of Rule 11.5 within an MMA will be assessed to the task of the MMA. - 8.
-4.4 Competitors missing the MMA or choosing not to drop their marker(s) or when scoring by track points is indicated, are considered flying in the follow-on task if they cross the boundary line (area, grid line, arc, etc.) or boundary time of the follow-on task. - 8.
+4.4 Competitors missing the MMA or choosing not to drop their marker(s) or when scoring by track point is indicated, are considered flying in the follow-on task if they cross the boundary line (area, grid line, arc, etc.) or boundary time of the follow-on task. - 8.
 4.5 When a task includes a competitor declared center point, (LRN in a circle, 3D shape, etc.), competitors are considered flying in the task if they cross the circumference of the circle or enter the air space defined by the declared center point.
 No further declarations can be made for the task. - 8.
 4.6 Penalties related to the take-off will normally be applied in the first task.
 Penalties related to the landing will normally be applied in the last task.
 Other penalties should be applied in the task in which they were incurred unless this is impossible, in which case they will be divided equally over more than one or all tasks. - 8.
-4.7 Unless track points are used, the Task Data shall specify for each task the marker(s) and/or electronic marks to be used.
+4.7 Unless track points electronic marks are used the task data shall specify for each task the marker(s) and/or electronic marks to be used.
 If no competitive advantage is gained, the penalty for releasing the wrong marker or dropping the wrong electronic mark is 25 task points per task.
-If more than the allowed number of physical markers are released in a task, the competitor will be scored by track point.
-If an electronic mark is dropped more than once, the first (1 st) electronic mark in time will be scored (for use with BFA Declarations App). - 8.
-4.8 If more than the allocated number of physical markers is released and achieve a valid mark in the task, the competitor will be scored by track point or, if loggers are not in use, to the least advantageous mark.
+If more than the allowed number of physical markers are released in a task, the competitor will be scored by track point (if used) or electronic mark (if used).
+If an electronic mark is dropped more than once or if an extra electronic mark is dropped in an additional numbered slot, the first electronic mark in time will be scored and excess electronic mark(s) in time will be ignored. - 8.
+4.8 If more than the allocated number of physical markers is released and achieve a valid mark in the task, the competitor will be scored by electronic mark.
 If an electronic mark is dropped more than once, the first electronic mark in time will be scored.